-If you need an accurate measure of the treadmill's speed, or if you think that the speed dial is not working right, here is a simple way to check the calibration of a treadmill's speed.
+If you need an accurate measure of the treadmill's speed, or if you think that the speed dial is not working correctly, here is a simple way to check the calibration of a treadmill's speed.
 All you need is some chalk or colored tape, a ruler or tape measure, a string (optional), a stopwatch and a calculator.

 - Measure the length of the belt.
 This measurement may be in the specifications of the treadmill, but you will want to check this yourself.
 You can either tape a piece of string to the treadmill and wind the belt around so that the start of the string does a complete loop.
 Mark and remove the string and measure its length.
 If you do not wish to use the string method, just move the belt along in short segments and use the ruler to measure each segment and total these for the total length.